allamaprabhuani/akantu2/examples/c++/solid_mechanics_model/explicit/README.rst

 :math:`A = {0.01}\mathrm{m}`.
 The potential, kinetic and total energies are computed.
 The safety factor is equal to :math:`0.8`.

-The dynamic solution is depicted in :numref:`fig-ex-explicit_disp`.
+The dynamic solution is depicted in :numref:`fig-smm-explicit-disp`.

-.. _fig-ex-explicit_disp:
+.. _fig-smm-explicit-disp:
 .. figure:: examples/c++/solid_mechanics_model/explicit/images/bar_pulse.gif
             :align: center
             :width: 100%